DRIV-EX: Counterfactual Explanations for Driving LLMs: Experiments

 \subsection{Experimental Protocol}

 We focus on probing the brittleness of the model's safety predictions.
 From the validation set, we select `\emph{dangerous}' scenarios, defined as those where the ground-truth trajectory implies a potential collision (impact within 4s at constant velocity).
-We further focus on scenarios where the model predicts a `\emph{safe}' maneuver.
+We further focus on scenarios where a given model predicts a `\emph{safe}' maneuver.
 To assess robustness, we investigate whether minimal semantic perturbations to these scenes can force the model into a catastrophic failure.
-We set the target $y^*_T$ to the ground-truth LC token, and employ \ours to flip the model's decision from `\emph{safe}' to `\emph{dangerous}'.
-For all algorithms, optimization is restricted to tokens of variable words in the driving template (e.g., vehicle type, speed, position).
+We set the target $y^*_T$ to the ground-truth lane change token, and employ \ours and baselines to flip the model's decision from `\emph{safe}' to `\emph{dangerous}'.
+For all methods, updates are restricted to tokens related to words that can change in the driving template (e.g., vehicle type, speed, position).
 These tokens are shown in \autoref{sec:appendix_ft_bias}, \autoref{fig:unbiased_sample} and subset statistics are given in~\autoref{tab:crash_subset}.
-This setup allows us to (1) benchmark \ours against existing baselines (\autoref{sec:expe:baseline_ablation}), (2) uncover dataset biases that trigger unsafe decisions (\autoref{sec:expe:eval_robustness}), and (3) demonstrate how these insights can mitigate bias and improve safety (\autoref{sec:expe:improving}).
+This setup, designed for offline model auditing, allows us to (1) benchmark \ours against existing baselines (\autoref{sec:expe:baseline_ablation}), (2) uncover model biases that trigger unsafe decisions (\autoref{sec:expe:eval_robustness}), and (3) demonstrate how these insights can help mitigate bias and improve safety (\autoref{sec:expe:improving}).